yuptogun/crud/Readme.md

         ),
         'json');

-The other purpose is, to give extra functionality to the developers who works under PHP-MySQL environment and the expected needs they sometimes need to meet.
-Like, storing and retrieving the human readable names of the table columns.
+The other purpose is, to give extra functionality to the developers who works under the LAMP environment and the expected needs they sometimes need to meet.
+Like, storing and retrieving the human readable names of the table fields.

 > Please note that this model assumes the DB is MySQL.

 ## Installation ##

-- Simply put `Crud.php` into your Codeigniter application's models directory.
+- Simply put `Crud.php` into your Codeigniter application's models directory and load it to use.
 - If you're familiar with Git, clone and make use of this entire repo as you please.

 ## Available Methods ##